sav-che/TL-2/Authors/Duval, Léon {std. L. Duval}.md

-> [!cite] BHL link: this entry starts at [page 215](https://www.biodiversitylibrary.org/item/103835#page/225/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 215](https://www.biodiversitylibrary.org/page/33260203) of TL-2 Suppl.
 VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Duval, Léon (1844-1907), French nurseryman living at Versailles near Paris, vice-president of the French National Horticultural Society, the Horticultural Society of Seine-et-Oise, and the French Chrysanthemum Society. (*L. Duval*).
+Duval, Léon (1844-1907), French nurseryman living at Versailles near Paris, vice-president of the French National Horticultural Society, the Horticultural Society of Seine-et-Oise, and the French Chrysanthemum Society.
+**Abbreviated name**: *L. Duval*

 #### Herbarium and types